mkohler/cython_swig/README.rst

 .. class:: handout

+    CLICK.
 SWIG will wrap C libraries for many languages besides Python.
 So if you are the author of a C library, and you want to provide bindings for Python AND Java AND Ruby, SWIG is THE tool.

-(Next bullet)
+    CLICK.
 DRY means Don't Repeat Yourself, and both SWIG and Cython have a common weakness in that they require the programmer to maintain interface files that are near copies of C header files.
 In addition, as we saw, Cython requires you to create your own wrapper